Primrose leadership in action at conference

 Early Learning Council

-Rebecca Parlakian serves as senior director of programs at ZERO TO THREE where she directs a portfolio of projects related to child development, parenting, early learning, social-emotional skills, and high-quality teaching/caregiving.
-In her role, she has co-authored five parenting and professional curricula and developed resources for teachers, home visitors, and parents in various media formats.
-Ms. Parlakian’s written work has appeared in a variety of publications and she has been quoted by media outlets including the New York Times and the Washington Post.
-She holds a master’s degree in infant and toddler special education from the George Washington University where she currently teaches as an adjunct professor in their Graduate School of Education and Human Development.
+Rebecca Parlakian serves as Senior Director of Programs at ZERO TO THREE where she directs a portfolio of projects related to child development, parenting, early learning, social-emotional skills and high-quality teaching and caregiving.
+In her role, Rebecca has co-authored five parenting and professional curricula and developed resources for teachers, home visitors and parents.
+Rebecca’s written work has appeared in a variety of publications, including the peer-reviewed Young Children, and she has been quoted by media outlets including the New York Times and the Washington Post.
+She holds a master’s degree in infant/toddler special education from the George Washington University where she currently teaches as an adjunct professor.

 Early Learning Council